 Employers with 21 or more employees must ensure that their employees participate in vocational training at least every two years, while those with 20 or fewer employees must ensure that they participate at least every three years.
 Other Key Issues

-All employers with 10 or more employees must have in place binding internal rules dealing with discipline, health and safety, discrimination and various other issues.
+All employers must have in place binding internal rules dealing with discipline, health and safety, discrimination and various other issues.
 Other Key Issues